Pros and Cons of Weight Loss Surgery

 6. Hair Loss

-Gastric Sleeve Pros & Cons
+Gastric Sleeve – Weight Loss Surgery Pros and Cons

 During gastric sleeve, about 75% of the stomach is surgically removed reducing the amount of food the patient can eat at one time.